kafkas/firewalk/README.md

 - _N_: number of docs in the traversable
 - _Q_(`batchSize`): average batch query time
+- _D_: average document size
 - _C_: average callback processing time
-- _D_: document size
 - _S_: average extra space used by the callback

 ### [createMigrator](./packages/admin/docs/API.md#createMigrator)

 Creates a migrator that facilitates database migrations.
 The migrator accepts a custom traverser to traverse the collection.
 Otherwise it will create a default traverser with your desired traversal config.
-This migrator does not use atomic writes so it is possible that when a write fails other writes go through.
+This migrator does not use atomic batch writes so it is possible that when a write fails other writes go through.

 #### Write properties